jchu33/Music-Recommendation-Engine/README.md

 2) Run cnn.py to generate and save the model
 3) Download song_library_predictions.lib from Drive

 Either way you choose, after all that, run song_recommender.py and follow its instructions.
 Most importantly, you have to pass in an audio sample that is named in a certain format.
+It might take sometime for song_recommender to prompt you for an audio sample as it is loading all of the necessary things that make it run.

 Description of files:
 song_recommender.py: the main thing; run this file to be able to actually get song recommendations from both CF and content-based components